steve-bate/bovine-aptesting/README.md

   ├── bovine-aptesting
 ```

-4. Change to the `bovine-aptesting` directory and install it.
-This will do the Python (Poetry) install and run `npm init` in the `bovine.pub` submodule (the code being tested).
+1. Change to the `bovine-aptesting` directory and install it.

 ```
 cd bovine-aptesting
-sh install.sh
+poetry install
 ```

 ## Usage